-- 12. A new district centre and neighbourhood centres of an appropriate scale will be provided to serve the proposed development.
-The centres will be located where they will be easily accessible by walking, cycling and public transit to the majority of residents in the garden community including residents of the existing Marks Tey village; - 13.
-A health facility and community meeting places will be provided within the district and local centres; - 14.
-At least one secondary school, primary schools and early years facilities will be provided to serve the new development; - 15.
-A network of green infrastructure will be provided within the garden community including a community park, allotments, a new country park, the provision of sports areas with associated facilities and play facilities; - 16.
-Provision of or contribution to indoor leisure facilities;
+- 12. District and local centres of an appropriate scale will be provided to serve the proposed development.
+The centres will be located where they will be easily accessible by walking, cycling and public transit to the majority of residents in the garden community including residents of the existing Marks Tey village. - 13.
+Community meeting places will be provided within the district and local centres. - 14.
+Primary healthcare facilities will be provided to serve the new development - 15.
+At least one secondary school, primary schools and early-years facilities will be provided to serve the new development; - 16.
+A network of multi-functional green infrastructure will be provided within the garden community incorporating key elements of the existing green assets within the site.
+It will include community parks, allotments, a new country park and the provision of sports areas with associated facilities and play facilities;